charlesxucheng/aws-study-notes/hybrid-connectivity.md

 You can create additional VPN connections from your on-premises location to other VPCs using the same customer gateway device or another device.

+There can only be one VGW attached to a VPC at a given time.

 VPN CloudHub enables your remote sites to communicate with each other, and not just with the VPC.
 The VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
 The sites must not have overlapping IP ranges.

 ## Acceleration